 You can not have a co-applicant at the time of application, but you can add an authorized user after getting approved for the Cerulean Credit Card.You can review the entire Terms and Conditions here.

 Is The Cerulean Card A Good Choice?
 The Honest Truth:

 To be honest, compared to all the other choices available for secured credit cards, the Cerulean Discover card isn’t the most popular option anymore.
-Two other secured credit cards for those with bad credit that you should definitely check out would be the First Progress Platinum Elite MasterCard® Secured Credit Card and the USAA Secured Credit Cards.
+Two other secured credit cards for those with bad credit that you should definitely check out would be the Capital One® Secured MasterCard® and the USAA Secured Credit Cards.
 Both of these secured cards have lower annual fees, lower APRs on purchases,and still report to the major credit bureaus to help build your credit.
 You should definitely review their features first before deciding if the Cerulean card is still a good option.

-*Tip: Compare the Cerulean card to these other secured credit card options for bad credit here.The contact info for the Cerulean Discover credit card seemed a bit hard to track down when I was reviewing the card details so I thought I’d share the information here:
+Click Here→ to see all the best secured credit cardsThe contact info for the Cerulean Discover credit card seemed a bit hard to track down when I was reviewing the card details so I thought I’d share the information here:

 Contact Number For Customer Service: 1-866-449-4514

 Customer Care Specialist assisted account information is available Mon – Fri 8am – 9pm ET and Sat 9am – 1pm ET